shawnmflemingc/faq/commongisfiles.md

   - Shapefiles are one of the most widely used formats for vector data in GIS.
 Developed by ESRI, they store geometric location and attribute information.

 - **Components:**
   - A shapefile is not a single file but a set of files that work together.
-The key files include:
+THEY MUST BE KEPT AND COPIED TOGETHER!
+The file name has MYFILENAME.shp where .shp can be any number of extensions.
+The manditory 3 files to make a shapefile work include:
     - `.shp` – Contains the geometry (points, lines, polygons).
     - `.shx` – Index file that allows quick access to the geometry.
     - `.dbf` – Attribute data, stored in a tabular format (similar to a spreadsheet).
-    - Other auxiliary files like `.prj` (projection information) may also be present.
+    - Other auxiliary files like `.prj` (projection information) may also be present in the MYFILENAME group, but are ok if they are missing (but keep all that share the same base filename together!).

 - **Advantages:**
   - Simple and widely supported across various GIS software.